tessercat/pbx-docs/server.md

 The auth fragment
 includes configuration
-that allows clients to send messages only to a single channel.
+that allows clients to send messages only to the channel ID channel.

-Clients `verto.subscribe` to the channel UUID on login and send available presence status to the channel with `verto.broadcast`.

 # Channel/client ID and Django sessions